arachnidace/arachnidace/README.md

 -
 > light inspo only from my skins ! ! ! pls don't take the whole skin

-ill probably put all this in a rentry instead and add a atabook......
+ill probably put all this in a rentry instead and add a atabook...... temporary 4 now